 Mastery tests are used to quiz Learners knowledge of the material covered in the tutorial and application/practice for a module.
 There is no option to save and exit a mastery test to complete at a later time and need to be taken in one session.
-Mastery tests give mastery status if the score is 80% or higher, but not all tests report a score.
-See the link below for more information on why some activities do not report scores:
+Mastery tests give mastery status if the score is 80% or higher.

 The best way to obtain an understanding of how a mastery test question answer was derived is to review the associated tutorial for that test.
 Content covered in mastery tests is covered in the tutorials.
 They detail how to work through the problems to come up with the answers.
 It is for this reason primarily that Learners are encouraged to work through the tutorials before going through the mastery tests, especially if they are unfamiliar or need clarification with the content.